SimCMinMax/AutoSimC/README.md

+## Input.txt
+You have to fill variables as it is on SimulationCraft.

+If you want to add rotations, stance or others advanced SimulationCraft feature, add them with the "other=" field :
+Example :

+    other=initial_chi=4 for Monks
+You MUST add "\n" between each lines to make a line break.
+Example :

+    other=initial_chi=4\nactions+=/stance,choose=fierce_tiger

+For the gear part, simply copy the gear part of the SimulationCraft addon.
+If you want to test different gear, add the simulationcraft string of the gear separated with a pipe ( the caracter " | ")
+Example :

+    neck=,id=130234,enchant_id=5890,bonus_id=1762/689/600/670,gem_id=130220|,id=134529,enchant_id=5890,bonus_id=3413/1808/1507/3336,gem_id=130220

+To specify Tier/Legendary set and item names, use the following syntax:

+    neck=T21--chain_of_the_unmaker,id=152283,enchant_id=5890

+You can also use SimPermut to generate the string directly with the gear you have equipped and in your bag (See below).

+Talent permutation: Just replace the talent row your want to permutate (talents 1, 2 and 3) with a 0 in your talent= string

 ## settings.py
 You can/have to finetune your settings in the settings.py file:
-- enable permutation of talents
-- set amount of tier-items and legendaries
+- set min/max amount of tier-items and legendaries
-- default number of iterations for each step
+- default number of iterations or target_error for each stage
 - change type of fight (patchwerk, LightMovement etc.)
 - and several more